-MQ meters consist of a handheld meter and a dedicated quantum sensor that is connected by cable to an anodized aluminum housing.
-Sensors consist of a cast acrylic diffuser (filter), photodiode, and are potted solid with no internal air space.
-MQ series quantum meters provide a real-time PPFD reading on the LCD display, that determine the radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.
+Apogee Instruments MQ series quantum meters consist of a handheld meter and a dedicated quantum sensor that is integrated into the top of the meter housing (MQ-100) or connected by cable to an anodized aluminum housing (MQ-200 and MQ-300 series).
+Integrated and separate sensors consist of a cast acrylic diffuser (filter), photodiode, and are potted solid with no internal air space.
+MQ series quantum meters provide a real-time PPFD reading on the LCD display and offer measurements for both sunlight and electric light calibrations (menu selectable) that determine the radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.
 MQ series quantum meters include manual and automatic data logging features for making spot-check measurements or calculating daily light integral (DLI).